For the latest in self-driving vehicle news, read our curated collection of the best autonomous vehicle news from the week of October 28, 2019.

 The new approach to spotting oncoming hazards around corners is being presented at the International Conference on Intelligent Robots and Systems in Macau, China, next week, and it builds and improves on an earlier system called ShadowCam that was developed a few years prior.
-Instead of using laser scanners or x-ray technology, the system uses video cameras focused on a very specific area, which in this case is the ground where two perpendicular roads or paths meet.
+Instead of using laser scanners or x-ray technology, the system uses video cameras focused on a particular area, which in this case, is the ground where two perpendicular roads or paths meet.

 How should cities prepare for self-driving cars?
 Here’s a roadmap

 Autonomous vehicles (AVs) operating as taxi fleets without human safety drivers could be in widespread use in cities around the world by 2030.
 As this technology advances, municipal government officials need to consider what they can and should do to prepare their citizens for the future as well as develop cooperative relationships with the companies testing and potentially offering services to citizens and visitors.

 World Economic Forum has identified six phases to develop an AV framework for cities.